“My vocation is love! In the heart of the Church I will be love. So I shall be everything and so my dreams will be fulfilled – to make Love loved.”

 And rather than being a good excuse for shirking the work and responsibilities involved in sharing the Message of Love we have been entrusted with, loving others as Jesus has called us to do requires so much more from us.
 It requires laying down our very lives: offering up our precious time and doing whatever humiliating task is required to demonstrate the love of Jesus.
 We may even face ridicule, hatred and persecution from the very ones we’re called to love.

 We should never seek to build ourselves up or show the world how kind and loving we are.
 No!
-We are called to be a physical demonstration, a true representation of His selfless and abiding love.
-No one may ever see or understand or appreciate the sacrifices we make as we endeavour to love as Jesus loved, but we can count it all joy if we truly know and love the One we are serving.
+We are called to be a physical demonstration, a true representation of His selfless, self-sacrificing, and abiding love.
+Perhaps no one will ever see or acknowledge or appreciate the sacrifices we make as we endeavour to love as Jesus loved, but we will count it all joy if we truly know and love the One we are serving.
 The one Who alone sees all that we do in secret.

 The One who calls us to this ministry of love knew rejection and hatred and humiliation.
-He too was misunderstood.
+He too was misunderstood and unappreciated; reviled for His radical teachings.
 And He is fully aware of the personal cost that selflessly loving others requires of us.
 It was out of love that He endured a torturous death to set us free from the tyranny of sin and pain – once, and for every person who has ever lived or will ever live on this planet.
 Our sufferings can never compare to His.

 For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.
 Romans 8:18